Breath of Fire 6: Development

 Breath of Fire 6 was first announced in August 2013 during Capcom's Network Game Conference in Japan, where it was given a tentative release date in the region for the following year.
-It is the first main installment in the series to not debut on a home console, and was created specifically for touch-based PCs, smart phones and tablets.
+It is the first main installment in the series not to debut on a home console, and was created specifically for touch-based PCs, smart phones and tablets.
 Capcom designed the game as an "easy touch type online RPG" with simple controls and "exhilarating combat", and it was the first main series title released since Breath of Fire: Dragon Quarter in 2002.
 The title supported online play as well as a cross-platform save feature that allowed players to resume their progress on separate devices.
 Speaking with website Eurogamer, a representative of Capcom remarked on the uncertainty of the title appearing outside Japan, stating "As with all of Capcom's games we need to consider both their suitability for release in local markets and the resources are available to ensure we deliver a high quality gameplay experience in each territory."
 On March 31, 2016 a statement was issued by the Breath of Fire 6 development team announcing the delay of the iOS version of the game to Summer 2016.

 The game's official theme song was "In Our Hands" by Haruka Tomatsu, which was released in Japan as the B-side to her single "Fantastic Soda!!" on July 30, 2014.
 A soundtrack album for the game was released in two volumes: the first, the Breath of Fire 6 Original Soundtrack -Myakudou-, was made available on February 24, 2016; and the second, Breath of Fire 6 Original Soundtrack -Ryuushou- followed on July 27, 2016.